bentoml/BentoML/docs/source/tutorial.rst

    always using this exact model version, wherever it is deployed.

-Bento is the unit of deployment in BentoML, one of the most important artifact to keep track of in your model deployment workflow.
+Bento is the unit of deployment in BentoML, one of the most important artifacts to keep track of in your model deployment workflow.
 BentoML provides CLI commands and APIs for managing Bentos and moving them around, see the :ref:`concepts/bento:Managing Bentos` section to learn more.